 Take a week to do eat a cleansing diet, use herbs, and rid your body of the excess heat of summer which will support your immunity through the Winter.

 Go to bed a little earlier at night (extra credit if lights are out by 10 pm).

 Wake up with the sun.

 Drink a large glass of warm to hot water with lemon upon awakening.

 Practice 5 or 10 minutes of alternate nostril breathing once or twice a day.

 Practice 10 minutes of hatha yoga and 10 minutes of meditation/prayer before you go out.

 Rub warm oil on your skin before or after you bathe.
 Put some on your pinky finger and massage inside your ears and inside your nostrils to soothe and protect these sense organs.

-Get the support you need so your stress/support ratio is in balance (Hint: if you feel stressed out every day, its not in balance; let’s talk).
+Get the support you need so your stress/support ratio is in balance (if you feel stressed out most days, it's not in balance; let’s talk).

 Schedule an abhyanga massage, a blissful experience.